openMSX User's Manual

 Initialisation for the ESE SCSI devices needs tools like MGINST, which can be found on Takamichi's web site.
 They include small manuals in English.
 This manual is not the place to explain the procedure, but the idea is as follows.
 First, install the MSX-DOS 2 kernel in the SRAM of the device, using the MGINST program (you might want to use KSAVER first to save the kernel of your DOS 2 cartridge).
 After this, the MSX will boot from the SRAM disk.
 Use the SFORM-1 (for MSX-DOS) or the SFORM-2 (for MSX-DOS 2) to format the drive (use a physical format, for now).
 Use ESET to assign drive letters to partitions.

 For the Gouda (Novaxis) SCSI interface, you need the Novaxis ROM, see also Hans Otten's Page or The Ultimate MSX FAQ.
 Those sites also contain manuals for the Novaxis ROM.
-Initialisation is done with the NFDISK utility, which can be found on Marcel Delorme's site.
+Initialisation is done with the NFDISK utility, which can be found on Marcel Delorme's site (archived).

-Once you achieved this, usage is again identical to using the Sunrise hard disk interface: you can use the hda/hdb commands and the matching command line parameters -hda and -hdb to control which image will be used for the first and second SD card.
+Once you achieved this, usage is again identical to using the Sunrise hard disk interface, so in the console you can use the hda/hdb commands and the matching command line parameters -hda and -hdb to control which image will be used for the first and second SD card.

 To get files on the SD cards, you can use diskmanipulator with the -nextor option to partition and to import files, similar to what is explained above in the Sunrise IDE section.